precisecoding/JavascriptQuiz-m4/READMe.md

+# JavaScript Quiz

+ This is a JavaScript file with CSS styling and an HTML structure allowing for a user to take a timed quiz with questions testing the users JavaScript fundamental knowledge that stores high the users initials and scores.

+## User Story

 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers Acceptance Criteria:

 GIVEN I am taking a code quiz
 WHEN I click the start button